SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 combat rules are the same; the difference exists in which skill to use.
 Vehicles, except exoskeletons, cannot block or parry.
-The driver may only make defensive maneuvers appropriate for the vehicle (generally “dodge”); he uses his exoskeleton operation, piloting, or vehicle operation plus the vehicle’s Maneuverability rating to determine the new combat diﬃculty.
+The driver may only make defensive maneuvers appropriate for the vehicle (generally "dodge"); he uses his exoskeleton operation, piloting, or vehicle operation plus the vehicle’s Maneuverability rating to determine the new combat difficulty.
 Exoskeleton (or mecha) operators may dodge, block, or parry, but these all use the exoskeleton operation skill.
 Similarly, when attacking with a vehicle- or exoskeletonmounted weapon, the character uses gunnery.
 Ramming or